 AUTOBIOGRAPHY ABOUT ALYSSA SILOS

 Alyssa Silos is a Filipino-American visual artist, born in Hawaii but currently working out of Las Vegas.
 She grew up reading Japanese comics and watching anime, which was the catalyst to her artistic journey.
-She is a self taught artist.
-At 17 she was honored as "most artistic" in her high school superlatives which then lead her to be president of the Art Organization.
-Since then, she started independently studying Fine Art and began her freelance career.
+She started independently studying Fine Art and began her freelance career.

 Her muses are usually mythological inhabited, sultry South East Asian women, that more often than not, are complimented by botanical motifs.
 They carry inexpressive, vacant stares to contrast with the fluid and dynamic body movement; creating a harmonious balance between being coy yet setting a statement.
 She's particularly drawn to painting elongated necks that follow protruding collarbones, subtly representing elements of poise and temptation.

 However, Silos's work cannot be credited to feminine energy alone, but also through her rich skin tone palettes.
 She believes you can evoke powerful and telling emotion through undertones, hues, shadows, and highlights.
 With Silos being of Filipino descent, normalizing brown skin in Fine Art is a recurring theme she intends to celebrate in her pieces.
 She renders her muses by rigorous layers with colored pencil on wooden blocks, seamlessly blending it into a smooth finish.